syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/05.lbaas/docs.en.md

 This means that load balancing rules can be created directly within OpenStack.
 No dedicated load balancer instance is required to use this service.

+Currently the SysEleven Stack provides two APIs/services for Load Balancers: Octavia LBaaS and Neutron LBaaSv2.
+With the Neutron variant the SysEleven Stack only supports TCP-based load balancers, whereas with Octavia also HTTP and HTTPS are supported.

 ## Prerequisites

 * You should be able to use simple heat templates, like shown in the [first steps tutorial](../01.firststeps/docs.en.md).
 * You know the basics of using the [OpenStack CLI-Tools](../../03.Howtos/02.openstack-cli/docs.en.md).
 * Environment variables are set, like shown in the [API-Access-Tutorial](../02.api-access/docs.en.md).

-## How to setup a TCP LoadBalancer
+## How to setup an HTTP Load Balancer with Heat and Octavia

-In this tutorial we demonstrate an LBaaS setup with the following features:
+In this tutorial we demonstrate an Octavia LBaaS setup with the following features:

-* a TCP load balancer
+* an HTTP load balancer
 * Round Robin LB algorithm
 * Health Monitor for LB pool members (upstream instances)
 * a server group with dynamic number of servers